Glossary

 Current accounts are critical for businesses as they provide the flexibility required to handle large volumes of transactions efficiently.
 These accounts usually do not offer interest on the balance but come with several services such as overdrafts, checkbooks, and online banking.

-Features of a Current Account
+What Are the Key Features of a Current Account?

 Current accounts come with a variety of features designed to meet the needs of businesses and high-transaction individuals: